klarsen1/NBA_RANKINGS/readme.md

 More Details on the Archetype Surplus/Deficit Variables
 -------------------------------------------------------

-For a given game, the model does the following calculations:
+For a given match-up, the following variables are created:

 ##### Team 1:

-X~1 = % of minutes allocated to cluster 1, X2 = % of minutes allocated to cluster 2, etc.
+X\_1 = % of minutes allocated to cluster 1, X\_2 = % of minutes allocated to cluster 2, etc.

 ##### Team 2:

-Z1 = % of minutes allocated to cluster 1, Z2 = % of minutes allocated to cluster 2, etc.
+Z\_1 = % of minutes allocated to cluster 1, Z\_2 = % of minutes allocated to cluster 2, etc.

 From these variables we construct the “delta variables” between team 1 and team 2: